BiomasBR/prodes-pantanal/README.md

 # Repository structure

 - `data/`: Datasets used and generated throughout the analyses
-- `inst/extdata/`: Supplementary resources required for the workflows
+- `inst/`: Supplementary resources required for the package to run
+- `R/`: Package functions
 - `scripts/`: Processing and experimentation routines

 # Main workflows